'This Is Beyond Bullying': Justice Sought For Plano ISD Boy Allegedly Abused By Haggard Middle School Students

 Police said they will conduct a full investigation to identify any criminal offenses.
 The school district is also investigating.

-Plano ISD has not yet responded to questions about the reports and why action wasn’t immediately taken.
+Plano ISD has not yet responded to questions about why action wasn’t taken earlier.

-On Thursday, the district released a statement that read, in part: “Our district does not tolerate or condone bullying or harassing behavior, and is taking prompt and remedial action to address concerns.”
+In an updated statement Friday evening, the district said, in part: “Due to legal restrictions regarding the confidentiality of student information, Plano ISD is unable to release specific student information, but it can confirm appropriate measures were promptly taken to protect the victim and to investigate the allegations.
+Plano ISD does not condone bullying, harassment, and/or threats against any student.
+It is the District’s hope and expectation that all parties work collaboratively to create a climate of mutual respect even in the midst of disagreement.”